data-to-insight/csc-map-of-the-world/docs/motw-reuse-guide-local-authorities.md

-# Reusing the “Map of the World” corpus locally
+# Reusing -Map of the World- corpus locally
 _A short guide for local authority colleagues_

 This note explains how you can start from the shared corpus and **add your own documents** without rebuilding everything.
 It also lists the files the notebook creates and where they live.